AFC Chindia Târgoviște: Rebirth as Chindia (2010–present)

+Chindia's four-year spell in the top division ended in 2022–23.
+After a poor start under Adrian Mihalcea, Anton Petrea took over, but the team ultimately finished 15th after the play-out and was relegated to Liga II.

+The return to Liga II was marked by instability.
+Chindia finished ninth in the regular season of 2023–24 and second in its play-out group under Italian coach Diego Longo.
+The 2024–25 season was significantly more difficult, with Marian Vătavu and later Costel Pană in charge.
+Chindia finished near the bottom of its play-out group but retained its second-tier status after defeating CSC Dumbrăvița 4–2 on aggregate in the relegation play-off.

+Chindia recovered strongly in the 2025–26 season and qualified for the promotion play-off, returning to the top six of the second tier.
+The club competed in the ten-round play-off alongside FC Voluntari, Sepsi OSK, Corvinul Hunedoara, Steaua București and FC Bihor Oradea.
+Although Chindia did not secure promotion, it recorded notable late-season results, including a 1–0 home victory over Corvinul and a 1–1 away draw against Sepsi in the final round.

+Chindia remained in Liga II for the 2026–27 season, with the Romanian Football Federation listing the club among the fourteen teams continuing in the competition from the previous second-tier campaign.

 Ground

 Chindia Tower, the symbol of Târgoviște after which the team is named.

 The club plays its home matches on Eugen Popescu Stadium in Târgoviște, which has a capacity of 6,500 seats.
 Opened in 1982 and originally having a capacity of 12,500 seats, the stadium is situated 200 meters away from the Chindia Tower.

 In 2014, the second stand and half of the east end were closed for safety reasons, significantly reducing the arena's capacity.
 In the spring of 2019, due to team's performances and a potential (and ultimately secured) promotion to the top flight, the Târgoviște Municipality announced the renovation of the stadium for the amount of 16 million.
 During the renovation work, the team played its home matches on the Ilie Oană and Municipal stadiums, from the nearby cities of Ploiești and Buzău, respectively.

 Support

 Chindia Târgoviște has an important group supporters in the city and also in Dâmbovița County, the majority of them being past supporters of FCM Târgoviște.
 The Chindia ultras faction is known as Cavalerii Cetății ("The Knights of the Fortress").